GSW Immobilien

+History

 Originally a company founded and owned by the city of Berlin, GSW was sold to a private equity consortium led by Cerberus Capital Management and Goldman Sachs' Whitehall fund in 2005.
 The company raised €468 million in an initial public offering on the Frankfurt Stock Exchange in April 2011, the year after an IPO attempt failed due to market volatility.
 Goldman and Cerberus retained an approximate 10% stake each in the company until 2012.

 GSW Immobilien was acquired by Deutsche Wohnen in 2013, which holds around 98.8 percent of the shares.

 GSW's Berlin headquarters was designed by Sauerbruch Hutton, for which they received a Stirling Prize nomination in 2000.

-Critique over housing policy
+Criticism

 The GSW is criticized by both the Senate of Berlin as well as several tenants initiatives for allegedly overcharging their tenants for operating costs while simultaneously not properly maintaining apartments in an attempt to maximize profits.
 Since 2011 several tenants initiatives have been protesting against the housing policy of the GSW.